EnvStat/ficosUQ/README.md

 `postPredTimeseries(postPredPath);`

 where `postPredPath` is the root folder for the posterior predictive simulation results.

+This function will also plot a figure for the summary.
+Once you have summarised results with `postPredTimeseries` and saved the summary to a file, such as `results/calibration_example/postPredSummary.mat`, you can produce the plots again with

+`plotPostPredTimeseries('results/calibration_example/postPredSummary.mat');`.

+This figure plotted with the above function corresponds to Figure 4 in [manuscript (preprint)](https://arxiv.org/abs/2410.02448).

+The example result file `results/calibration_example/postPredSummary.mat` will be included as a release asset on GitHub.

 ## Project structure